Removing ".customers.tigertech.net" from WordPress links

 - Be sure you've made an extra backup of your website.

 - On the new site, click Plugins / Add New.

 - Click on Tools / Update URLs and follow the directions.

 What if the plugin doesn’t fix everything?

-We’ve found the “Velvet Blues Update URLs” plugin to be very useful and reliable, but if it doesn’t work on your site for some reason, technically advanced experts can use phpMyAdmin or the mysql command line tool to run these three SQL commands:
+We’ve found the “Velvet Blues Update URLs” plugin to be very useful and reliable, but if it doesn’t work on your site for some reason, technically advanced experts can use the command line shell to run this command: